scientific-python/learn.scientific-python.org/content/how-tos/how-to-create-environments.md

 - uv
 - pixi

 In each of these examples we'll create a new virtual environment related to our project called `science` (you can use whichever name you prefer!).
-We'll activate the environment, install some dependencies, and see an example of installing dependencies from a file.
+We'll activate the environment, install some dependencies, and see an example of installing dependencies from an existing file.
+You may encounter files like `requirements.txt`, `environment.yml` or `pyproject.toml` that specify needed dependencies for a project.

 ### Set up a virtual environment with venv

-With venv we'll have our virtual environment associated with our project folder called `science`.
+With venv to create  environment associated with a project folder called `science`.

 ```
 python -m venv science